 Our mission is to offer sanctuary to unwanted, neglected and abused animals, while educating about animals, veganism and ecological sustainability.
 We hope to contribute to a world in which humans and animals can live in a mutually sustained environment through practices like vegan organic permaculture farming systems.

-FRIEND Farm Animal Sanctuary is run by Mark Eaton with three live in volunteers.
+FRIEND Farm Animal Sanctuary is run by Mark Eaton with three full time volunteers, Lorna, Dave, and James.
 We have two charity trustees; Peter Lucus and Lee Cash.

 Peter is a retired rail worker who is a keen bird watcher.
 He has had a life long affection for the animal kingdom with being a vegetarian then vegan for over thirty years.
 Peter is a very committed supporter of FRIEND who comes to volunteer to help at least two or three times a week.